Bus operators now start at $24.37 per hour

 What to Expect When You Apply Online

-Go to jobs.metro.net to apply online.
+Go to jobs.metro.net to apply for open bus operator positions.

 If your skills meet the qualifications, we will contact you to schedule an interview.
 If you succeed in the interview, you must pass the following before you can start training: